kruize/autotune/tests/README.md

 usage: test_autotune.sh [ -c ] : cluster type.
 Supported type - minikube
                         [ -i ] : optional.
 Autotune docker image to be used for testing, default - kruize/autotune:test
 			[ -r ] : Location of benchmarks
-			[ -- tctype ] : optional.
-Testcases type to run, default is functional (runs all functional tests) [ -- testsuite ] : Testsuite to run.
+			[ --tctype ] : optional.
+Testcases type to run, default is functional (runs all functional tests)
+			[ --testmodule ]: Module to be tested.
+Use testmodule=help, to list the modules to be tested [ --testsuite ] : Testsuite to run.
 Use testsuite=help, to list the supported testsuites [ --testcase ] : Testcase to run.
 Use testcase=help along with the testsuite name to list the supported testcases in that testsuite
 			[ -n ] : optional.
 Namespace to deploy autotune
 			[ --resultsdir ] : optional.
 Results directory location, by default it creates the results directory in current working directory